kairos-io/kairos/docs/content/en/docs/Getting started/_index.md

     {{< / highlight >}}

     <br/>
-    Immediatelly after open a viewer so you can interact with the boot menu
+    Immediately after open a viewer so you can interact with the boot menu
     <br/>

     {{< highlight bash >}}